 - 1. Disturbance on school grounds, in hallways, or cafeteria areas

 - 2. Possession or use of water pistols or water balloons

 - 3. Classroom disturbance

+- Dishonesty/Cheating

-- 4. Forgery of a note from home
+Forgery of a note from home

-- 5. Forgery of a hall pass, admission slip, etc.
+- 6. Behaving in a way threatens the safety of self or others

-- 6. Possession or sale of pornographic materials
+- 7. Possession of pornographic materials

-- 7. Excessive tardiness
+- 8. Excessive tardiness

-- 8. Violation of classroom and field trip rules
+- 9. Violation of classroom and field trip rules

-- 9. Theft of personal/school property
+- 10. Theft of personal/school property

-- 10. Violation of closed campus

 - 11. Littering

 - 12. Loitering

 - 13. Unauthorized petitions

 - 14. Possession of fireworks

 - 15. Using/displaying obscenities

 - 16. Gambling

-- 17. Unauthorized use of tape players/CD players/radio while on school property
+- 17. Unauthorized use of electronic devices while on school property

 - 18. Insubordination or disrespect

 - 19. Fighting

 - 20. Indecency or sexual harassment

 - 21. Disruptions of educational process

 - 22. Truancy

 - 23. Assault (verbal and/or physical)

 - 24. Gross intimidation or threats of violence

 - 25. Inciting violence/disobedience

 - 26. Repeated violations of school discipline code

-- 27. Use/possession of tobacco products or

-- smoking on school property
+- 27. Use/possession of tobacco products or smoking on school property

-- 28. Unauthorized sale or distribution of materials

-- 29. Vandalism to school/personal property
+- 28. Vandalism to school/personal property

-- 30. Storing food/drinks in lockers without
+- 29. Storing food/drinks in lockers without

 - permission

-- 31. Public displays of affection
+- 30. Public displays of affection